ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ### Service Authentication

 One of the most basic use cases for workload identity is authentication of one workload to another, such as in the case where one service is making a request to another service as part of a larger, more complex application.
-Following authentication, the request to the service offered by the workload needs to be authorized.
-Even in this simple case the identity of a workload is often composed of many attributes such as:
+Following authentication, the identity of the peer can be used to enforce fine-grained authorization policies as described in {{authorization}} and generate audit trails as described in {{audit-trails}}.

+Authentication mechanisms are used to establish the identity of the peer workload.
+This identity is composed of many attributes, which may include:

 * Trigger Information
 * Service Name